dekoza/mtgpl/RNA.rst

    Destroy all artifacts and enchantments.
 For each permanent destroyed this way, its controller creates a 3/3 green Centaur creature token.

+Silhana Guide
+   When Silhana Guide enters the battlefield, look at the top four cards of your library.
+You may reveal a creature or land card from among them and put it on top of your library.
+Put the rest on the bottom of your library in a random order.

 Titanic Brawl
    This spell costs |mana_1| less to cast if it targets a creature you control with a +1/+1 counter on it.